-- Delete or read any message waiting for you. - Reply to the sender and any other recipients to whom the mail was sent. - Save the message in a file. - Organize the message by topic in a file of saved messages called a folder.
+- Delete or read any message. - Reply to the sender and any other recipients to whom the mail was sent. - Save the message in a file. - Organize the message by topic in a file of saved messages called a folder.

-The mailx program notifies you if you have new mail when you log in, enter any operating system command, or press the Return key.
+The mailx program notifies you of new mail whenever you log in, enter any operating system command or press the Return key.
 You can also enter the mailx command at the system prompt to see if you have new mail.